 Our five-year response to the 2004 Asian tsunami was one of the largest in Save the Children's history, benefiting around one million people.
 During the conflict in Dafur, Sudan, we reached children in intensely hostile environments.
 And in the aftermath of the 2005 Pakistan earthquake we found our way through to children whose communities had been completely cut off.

-Faced with the growing number of emergencies around the world, we’ve expanded our humanitarian staff and resources, including joining forces with frontline health charity Merlin in 2013.
-We’ve also set up the Humanitarian Leadership Academy to help train the next generation of humanitarians, primarily in countries affected by crisis.
+Faced with the growing number of emergencies around the world, we expanded our humanitarian staff and resources, including joining forces with frontline health charity Merlin in 2013.
+We also set up the Humanitarian Leadership Academy to help train the next generation of humanitarians, primarily in countries affected by crisis.

-Alongside the growth in our emergency response, we’ve developed a portfolio of ambitious, long-term 'signature programmes' – from Rwanda to Bangladesh to Indonesia – to support millions of children.
-These programmes involve partnerships with local communities, governments and global companies.
+Alongside the growth in our emergency response, we developed a portfolio of ambitious, long-term 'signature programmes' – from Rwanda to Bangladesh to Indonesia – to support millions of children.
+These programmes involved partnerships with local communities, governments and global companies.

-By focusing on these issues, as well as our continuing work in emergencies, we plan to play a full part in helping the world meet the global Sustainable Development Goals (SDGs).
+By focusing on these issues, as well as our continuing work in emergencies, we played a full part in helping the world meet the global Sustainable Development Goals (SDGs).

 Signed by 169 national leaders in 2015, the SDGs aim to end preventable child deaths and provide health care and quality education for all children by 2030.

-These are challenging goals in uncertain times but as we approach our centenary in 2019, our past shines a light on our commitment to transforming the future for children.
+These are challenging goals in uncertain times but as we approached our centenary in 2019, our past shone a light on our commitment to transforming the future for children.

 The Save the Children archive is deposited at the Cadbury Research Library: Special Collections at the University of Birmingham.
 For visitors’ information and to view the archive catalogue click here.